 1 – Ho Chi Minh Was the Founder of Present-Day Vietnam

 Ho Chi Minh is the father of the founder of present-day Vietnam.
 The Vietnamese look upon him as the Americans look upon one of their great leaders George Washington.

 Ho Chi Minh is best described as a Vietnamese revolutionary, politician, and leader.
 Ho Chi Minh adhered to the Marxist-Leninist ideology and established Communist rule in the Democratic Republic of Vietnam.

 2 – Ho Chi Minh Was A True Patriot

 Ho Chi Minh was a true Vietnamese patriot.
 He wanted to do what he felt was best for his country.
-His main goal was Vietnamese freedom from the French Colonial rule and unification of Vietnam.
+His main goal was Vietnamese freedom from French Colonial rule and unification of Vietnam.

-His desire for Vietnam clearly shows in a telegram message he sent to US President Harry Truman dated February 18, 1946; Ho Chi Minh asked the Americans to help the Vietnamese gain independence.
+His desire for Vietnam shows in a telegram message he sent to US President Harry Truman dated February 18, 1946; Ho Chi Minh asked the Americans to help the Vietnamese gain independence.
 Here is what the telegram said.

 Ho Chi Minh was interested in the freedom of his people from the French Colonial rule of Cochinchina.
-As we know from history, President Truman did not help him with this fight for independence, and in fact, about 20 years later, America was fighting a very bloody war in Vietnam.
+As we know from history, President Truman did not help him with this fight for independence, and about 20 years later, America was fighting a very bloody war in Vietnam.

 The truth is a lot more complicated than that.
 In 1926, Ho Chi Minh married a Catholic Chinese midwife named Zeng Xueming; she was given the Vietnamese name of Tăng Tuyết Minh.
 Zhou Enlai’s wife, Deng Yingchao, was a witness at their wedding,